ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### Automated Compliancy Enforcement

-OPA automates policy enforcement by integrating with various cloud platforms, such as AWS, Azure, and GCP.
-Once policies are defined, OPA can automatically enforce them in real-time, reducing the need for manual intervention.
+OPA can be integrated into the Cloud environment using various methods, such as by deploying it as a sidecar container in a Kubernetes cluster or by using Google Cloud functions, AWS Lambda or Azure Automation to run OPA policies.
+Once integrated, OPA can provide real-time policy evaluation and enforcement across the AWS environment, enabling organizations to maintain compliance and security posture.

 ### Integrations